Your cart

 When I say positioning, I mean where bub is in utero.
 You may have heard of terms like ‘breech’, ‘posterior’ and ‘anterior’.
 We won’t go into those or this little blog would be an epic novel!
 Basically, in order for your baby to move down into your pelvis and through the birth path, your own physical alignment can assist.

 I’d suggest seeking professional, pregnancy-specific support in creating alignment in the body, especially in the pelvis.
 This could be a physiotherapist, chiropractor, bowen therapist or any practitioners offering this type of service.
-In my doula work I use techniques called ‘Optimal Maternal Positioning’, you can check out the website about this here.
+In my doula work I use techniques called ‘Optimal Maternal Positioning’.

 If your pelvis is in alignment, there is likely to be more space for your baby to move head down and into a helpful position for being born.
 Babies are usually team-players, so once that space is available, they are more likely to get moving on down.